Are VR flight simulators the future of pilot training?

 Immersive flight software

 The popularity of this software is due mainly to its realism.
-The latest upgrade features a new high-definition user interface and the quality and realistic detail from “the gear trucks to the rivets” are a close simulation of those on the real aircraft.
+The latest upgrade features a new high-definition user interface, and the quality and realistic detail from “the gear trucks to the rivets” are a close simulation of those on the real aircraft.
 Some aircraft feature a simulated Garmin 1000 while every plane comes with a 3D cockpit which can be used for instrument flight.

 Considered one of the best flight simulators available on PC and effective for private pilot training online, this software delivers on realism.
 Far more than a video game, the real challenge is learning how to fly the virtual aircraft from a highly-detailed cockpit and instrument panel.
 DCS World now has a number of YouTube learning tools and tutorials for users who need a bit of extra help getting to grips with the software.

 Aerofly2 features crisp, detailed cockpits, wonderful aerobatic physics and now the whole of southwestern USA laid out for the user.
 Aerofly offers advanced 3D graphics and the flight dynamics model gives aspiring pilots a high level of realism.